Tom Green's House Tonight: Sponsors and partners

 Samsung was the show's first sponsor, advertising the Samsung Upstage phone.
 Budweiser became the next sponsor.
 Bud Light commercials were played before each show.
 Product placement was also used as bottles of Bud Light would be provided for Green and his guests during every show.
 Bottles of the beer could also be seen in Green's fridge.

 ManiaTV! was Green's original partner and funded the installion of his living room studio.
 Green's split from ManiaTV! in August 2007 necessitated upgrades to the equipment and technology used to produce and stream the show.
 With the upgrades complete, Green launched the all-new TomGreen.com on September 27, 2007, with the help of producer Victor Borachuk.
-The new site showcases technology by far eclipsing what had been in place before, featuring full 16:9 live Flash video, and was streamed by BitGravity, which is a content delivery network.
-BitGravity CEO Perry Wu has been interviewed on the show, denoting a strong partnership with the company.
-Since early 2011, the main video feed has been provided by Livestream.
+The new site implemented new technology, featuring full 16:9 live Flash video, and was streamed by BitGravity, a content delivery network.
+BitGravity CEO Perry Wu has been interviewed on the show.
 NewTek provide much of the video switching equipment.